AestETHICS

-AestETHICS is the global conversation between aesthetic medicine specialists and patients.
+AestETHICS is the global conversation between HCPs and patients in aesthetic medicine.

-AestETHICS was born from the voices of individual physicians who share their vision for the ethical use of aesthetic medicine.
+AestETHICS came about thanks to the voices of individual HCPs who share a common vision: the ethical use of aesthetic medicine.

 Take part in the dialogue by registering on the form below, you will get access to the Consensus Paper and lots of exclusive content such as videos, social posts and personalized certificate.